jchristisgod25-dotcom/vse-motion/README.md

 This is a Blender addon for motion effects in Video Sequence Editor.

-## Features
-- Presets for image and video movement

-## This isn't just an add-on…
+# This isn't just an add-on…

 This is a library of ready-made animations that completely transforms how you work in VSE.